 Website pages are static information that are organized according to, and accessed via, the navigation bar at the top of each page:

 Some pages are designed to show both static information (at the top) and posts.
-Examples are the commission reports and the Church History page.
+Examples are the Sermon page and the Church History page.
 These pages display the latest post in their category, under the static information.
 Below that, they have a list of all the older posts.
 Users can click on entries in the list to see the contents of the older posts.

 Detailed instructions about how to work with pages are available on our website.

 Posts are time-sensitive “articles” that frequently change.
 Examples are sermons, Chip’s Message, and commission reports.
 Often, these articles are published in The Disciple as well as on the website.
-These articles appear in various places on the website: in the “What’s Happening” and “What’s Happened” boxes, in the “Rotating Posts” section near the top of the home page, and within various other website pages.
+These articles appear on the Connections Blog page, and sometimes also on other pages.

 Every post is associated with one or more categories that automatically determine where the posts appear on the website.
 For example, posts assigned to the “Home Page” category are automatically shown in that Rotating Posts area of the home page.
 You don’t have to know where the post is displayed — you just need to know the categories for the post.
 The website software makes sure the post is shown where it belongs according to the post category or categories.